Manchester Scientists in NorthWest England

 (1761-1815)

 Born in 1761 at Oxnam in Roxburghshire, John Ferriar was a famous physician in Manchester, as well as a writer and literary critic.
-He had studied medicine at Edinburgh University, graduated in 1781, and worked in a practice in Stockton-on-Tees, before moving to Manchester around 1785.
+He had studied medicine at Edinburgh University, graduated in 1781, and worked in a practice in Stockton-on-Tees, before moving to manchester around 1785.

+In 1789 Ferriar was appointed physician at Manchester Infirmary, where he introduced many reforms and practices to help in the healthy recovery of patients.
 His campaigning led to the establishment of a Board of Health, the prohibition of cellars as living quarters, limits on domestic overcrowding and many other sanitary reforms which improved the health and living conditions of the poor people of Manchester.

 He established the concept of the isolation ward for serious infectious diseases (the "fever ward"), both in the Infirmary and at the Stockport hospitals.
 He advocated shorter working hours, restrictions on child labour, and the introduction of public baths to improve hygiene.

 He also wrote 4 volumes of medical histories.
 His literary interests were many.
 He became a member of the Manchester Literary and Philosophical Society soon after his arrival in Manchester, and here he presented many learned papers, most of which were subsequently published.
 His works include the paper "Of Popular Illusions", an essay on the dramatist Massinger, and "Illustrations of Sterne".
+By the time of his death in 1815 the Manchester Infirmary had developed into a modern effective hospital with an unparalleled reputation in the cure of fevers, and the control of epidemics.

 He is buried in St Mary's Churchyard, and the memorial plaque to his memory was removed when St Marys was demolished, and is now located in St Ann's Church in Manchester.